 - The Code Adam Web Site: The site’s buried deep within MissingKids.com, but it’s there.
-Learn about the program, as well as which stores have implimented its protocals.
+Learn about the program, as well as which stores have implemented its protocols.

 - Snopes.com’s write-up on Code Adam: A good write-up on the program.

 So, this e-mail’s a mixed bag.
-If you feel compelled to forward anything, I’d recommend ditching all of it and sending your friends the url of the Code Adam page (http://www.missingkids.com/CodeAdam), which is legit, rather a decades-old urban legend, which at best is only helpful for reminding people to watch their kids.
+If you feel compelled to forward anything, I’d recommend ditching all of it and sending your friends the web address of the Code Adam page (codeadam.missingkids.org), which is legit, rather than a decades-old urban legend.